McMasterRS/lm_building-modern-SPAs/localization.md

 ---
 # Localization

 According the [World Wide Web Consortium(W3C)](https://www.w3.org/International/questions/qa-i18n), localization refers to the adaptation of a product, application or document content to meet **language**, cultural and other requirements of a specific target market (or i.e. "locale").
 In Canada, English and French are the two official languages at the federal level.
-While there may not be a strict legal requirement to have a French version of your website across all of Canada, it's a strategic decision that can be based on your target audience, business goals, and the regions you operate in.
+While there may not be a strict legal requirement to have a French version of your website across all of Canada, it helps you connect with a broader audience, enhances the user experience, and demonstrates cultural sensitivity.
+These factors can collectively improve accessibility and make your website more welcoming and relevant to Canadians who prefer or require content in French.
 In this section, we will learn how to localize the application for French-speaking Canadian.

 ## Install `next-intl`